-The practical use of TempCheks is for verification of the thermal uniformity and reproducibility of heat work delivered by a specific heating profile.
-TempCheks provide an easy method to digitize and record the firing process by using a digital micrometer to measure the final TempChek dimension, entering the dimension into the TempChek Trakker software that translates the final dimension into a temperature equivalent.
+The practical use of TempCHEK is for verification of the thermal uniformity and reproducibility of heat work delivered by a specific heating profile.
+TempCHEKs provide an easy method to digitize and record the firing process by using a digital micrometer to measure the final TempCHEK dimension, entering the dimension into the TempCHEK Trakker software that translates the final dimension into a temperature equivalent.

 850°C - 1100°C (1560°F - 2010°F)

 950°C - 1100°C (1740°F - 2010°F)